Pets or no pets? A landlord's guide

 When owning and renting out a property there are a number of considerations to be made.
 Finding the right tenants for your home can be one of the most difficult.
-There is also the question of whether you are going to allow the furry kind of tenant, as well.
+There is also the question of whether you are going to allow the furry kind.

 Many people count pets as part of the family and a landlord allowing pets into their rental properties may gain a competitive advantage.
 Pet friendly rentals are largely coveted and allowing tenants to bring along their animal companions may result in much higher demand for the property.